Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we examine how test accuracy behaves with respect to the proposed metric $\mathrm{Ave}_w(\hat{\phi})$.
+In this section, we examine how test accuracy behaves with respect to the proposed metric $\mathrm{Ave}_w(\hat{\phi})$ in~\eqref{phihat}.
 We also compare the estimated thresholds obtained by the BEMA and Gaussian broadening methods to determine the one that is more appropriate using the proposed metric.
+To examine the convergence accuracy of \eqref{phi} in the finite-sample setting, we compare the true value $\phi_i$ with its corresponding asymptotic limit $\hat{\phi_i}$ given in \eqref{phi}.
+For the synthetic data, we generate a rank-2 matrix $W_{\rm signal}$ with $(\theta_1, \theta_2)=(3, 2)$, using randomly generated left and right orthogonal matrices.
+In addition, the parameter $\sigma$ in $W_{\rm noise}$ is set to 1, and each entry in Table~\ref{tab:phi_by_size} is the average of results computed over 100 random matrices for $W_{\rm noise}$.
+We confirm that $\hat{\phi}_i$ approximates $\phi_i$ well even in the finite-sample setting.

-The experiments used three models: a three-layer MLP, LeNet \cite{lecun02}, and AlexNet \cite{krizhevsky17}.
-As the original LeNet architecture is too small for analyzing the distribution of singular values, we modified the network by increasing the number of filters in the convolutional layers (Conv2D) and merged the three fully connected layers (FC) into a single large linear layer.
-The detailed network architectures are provided in \ref{app2}.
+Next, we examine the relationship between the proposed metric $\mathrm{Ave}_w(\hat{\phi})$ and the test accuracy of trained DNNs.
+Martin and Mahoney \cite{martin21a} pointed out that compared with smaller DNNs, the singular value distributions of larger DNNs deviate from the MP distribution and often exhibit heavy-tailed behavior.
+The greater the classification difficulty, the more likely heavy tails are to appear, as reported in Meng and Yao \cite{Meng23}.
+Thamm et al. \cite{thamm22} conducted a statistical test of the heavy-tailed hypothesis for DNN models.
+The experiments in this study used three models for which the heavy-tailed hypothesis was rejected in Thamm et al. \cite{thamm22}: a three-layer MLP, LeNet \citep{lecun02}, and AlexNet \citep{krizhevsky17}.
+As the original LeNet architecture is too small for analysing the distribution of singular values, we modified the network by increasing the number of filters in the convolutional layers (Conv2D) and merged the three fully connected layers (FC) into a single large linear layer.
+The detailed network architectures are provided in Appendix \ref{app3}.
+In the same way as Thamm et al. \cite{thamm22}, we tested whether the singular values above $x_{\min}$ follow a power-law distribution $p(x) \propto x^{-\alpha_0}$ with tail index $\alpha_0$ for all FC layers of AlexNet, the largest of the three models trained on CIFAR-10.
+As a result, the heavy-tailed hypothesis was rejected.
 All layers in the networks use the ReLU activation function, except for the output layer, which employs the softmax function.
 We trained all the models using the SGD from Glorot uniform initialization and normalized each RGB channel of the input images.
 Batch size was set to $64$ for MLP and LeNet and to $128$ for AlexNet, fixing the learning rate at $0.01$.
 All models were trained for $30$ epochs.
+It should be noted that an excessive reduction in matrix dimensions should be avoided when reshaping convolutional kernels.
+This study employs the configuration of Zhang et al. \cite{zhang16}.
+The parameters for BEMA and Gaussian broadening are $\alpha = 0.2$ and $a = 15$, respectively, with $\beta$ in \eqref{threshold} set to $0.1$.
+These values of $\alpha$ and $\beta$ are suggested as good choices for most settings in Ke et al. \cite{zheng21}.